Donation Acceptance & Due Diligence

 • Involve unacceptable risk of damage to Somerset Community Foundation’s reputation.

-• Be incompatible with the purposes or the strategic and charitable objectives of our charity.
+• Be incompatible with the purposes or the strategic and charitable objectives of SCF.

-• Be inconsistent with the general ethos of our charity.
+• Be inconsistent with the general ethos of SCF.

-• Create undue additional costs or burdens for our charity.
+• Create undue additional costs or burdens for SCF.

 How we decide whether to accept or refuse a donation